ices-eg/wg_WGEEL/Misc/data_call_2022/SE.md

 New group metrics: 172 and 1844 new values inserted in the group and metric tables

-New individual metrics: STILL TO DO
+New individual metrics:  31996 and 202512 new values inserted in the fish and metric tables